 Now to the Fire Part

-The camera needs to be set to a longer exposure time to let the fire do it’s work.
-I should mention that because I did this on white, I had to absolutely nail the exposure to get this to work.
-Both the aperture, shutter times and intensity of my strobes had to perfect to create this effect.
-I would recommend trying this out on grey if your less experienced.
-Grey will transmit colour a lot better and is way more forgiving.
+The camera needs to be set to a longer exposure time to let the fire do its work.
+I should mention that because I did this on white, I had to nail the exposure to get this to work.
+Both the aperture, shutter times, and intensity of my strobes had to be perfect to create this effect.
+I would recommend trying this out on grey if you’re less experienced.
+Grey will transmit color a lot better and is way more forgiving.

 In complete darkness, light sparkler.

-Fire camera when flame is in desired position in frame
+Fire camera when the flame is in the desired position in the frame.

 Put out any fires you have started.

 This is important for two reasons.
 First, you don’t want to leave a fire burning unattended.
 Second, if you have started a fire, it means there is already smoke and heat present, which can be dangerous.
 If you see smoke or feel heat, immediately start looking for a fire extinguisher.

 If you can’t find a fire extinguisher, or if the fire is too big to be extinguished with one, evacuate the area and call 911.
 Do not try to fight the fire yourself.

 I started by placing the sparkler behind the product.
 Then I needed complete darkness.
 Camera mounted on a tripod, and two studio strobes placed at 45-degree angle facing the product.

 You can further enhance your image in post-processing by playing with the levels and curves.